milomedia/tilix/_drafts/2020-01-06-tilix-joins-iasa-global.md

 Secondary SEO:
 image: http://www.tilix.uk.s3.amazonaws.com/forestry/iasa Blog Header.png
 title: Tilix joins IASA Global
-teaser: 'Tilix is proud to become a member and strategic partner of Iasa Global: A non-profit resource centre driving a new generation of digital leaders.'
+teaser: 'Tilix is proud to become a member and strategic partner of IASA Global: a non-profit resource centre driving a new generation of digital leaders.'

 ---